Suggested Use Cases

+Suggested Use Cases

 This is a web page directly from the LOGGER device showing a temperature

-Sensor solutions are often missing the data history capture found in the energy monitors.
+Capturing sensor history is often important.
+Many sensor systems capture only the current state.
 Without sensor history many control problems are difficult or impossible, for example controlling a furnace from a thermostat is much easier with a few minutes of history to make sure the furnace is not turned on and off too frequently.

 The LOGGER seeks to combine sensing, actuation, and usage monitoring on a single platform and to meld those with long term history logging.
 Often missing in prior solutions is long term data capture (so history is not lost), actuation of outputs, integration of a large variety of sensors in a single device and a more general purpose software and sensor strategy.
 The display of the data is often not available at the point of data collection nor in real time.

 Logger is a slow sample rate data logger and controller for multiple sensors.
 The long term goal is to provide a complete 'last mile' software system that connects the world of inexpensive embedded system I/O devices (i.e. I2C, SPI and OneWire) to the Internet of Things middleware solutions that are starting to become available. (i.e. Amazon AWS IOT and AT&T's M2X)